Successful soundproofing, the reduction of unwanted sound propagation

 in a building, depends on the quality of the measure, on structural and other environmental

 factors.
-What does it depend on?
+What does it mean?

 Double-shell element construction + interior acoustics